jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 The :mailheader:`location` contains the event location for Xibo.
 The :mailheader:`location` may be an empty string if the meetup2xibo default location is acceptable.
+The :mailheader:`places` contains a list of places to check for conflicts.
 The :mailheader:`override` flag must have a ``true`` or ``false`` value as explained below.
 The :mailheader:`comment` helps administrators remember why the special